outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-07-01-will-i-belong-here.md

 # 4. Processes or Policies That Show I Am Cared For
 I like to see any posts on LinkedIn and social media that talk about positive changes to company policies and processes to make a more inclusive environment.
 It could be a 4-day working week at full pay, a benefit that lets you claim mental health treatments like counselling or coaching, enhanced holidays/sick leave or anything else that signals that the company cares about people.

 This isn't about free beer or ping pong, which completely turns me off workplaces.
 I have the same reaction to a huge emphasis on company socials or being a 'family' because it is often forced, fake and points to personality cults and unhealthy culture.
 I like to know I _can_ be social with others when I want to, but I won't be _made to_.
-The last thing I want when I'm the only female on a team is to feel even more different by being on lots of calls or in gatherings where it brings it home in a very physical way.
+The last thing I want when I'm the only woman on a team is to feel even more different by being on lots of calls or in gatherings where it brings it home in a very physical way.

 I need to shout out to remote work here.
 Being at home allows me to mitigate a lot of the micro-aggressions that could happen in person in an office and levels out power dynamics (this is a whole blog in itself).
 If a company supports remote work I'm 100% more likely to apply.